Crypto Loans Tax for 2026

 Generally, taking out a cryptocurrency loan itself does not create a taxable event.
 When you borrow against your crypto assets, you use them as collateral without actually selling them, similar to a traditional loan.
 Because there's no sale, no immediate taxes are due.

 Some crypto lending situations can trigger taxes.
 For example, if your collateral gets liquidated because its value drops too much, that could be considered a taxable event.
-Also, if you repay the loan using cryptocurrency that has increased in value, the IRS may see that as a taxable disposal, potentially leading to capital gains tax.
-Knowing these details is crucial to avoid unexpected tax issues.
-When in doubt, consult a crypto tax professional like ours at TokenTax.
+Also, if you repay the loan with cryptocurrency that has increased in value, the IRS may treat it as a taxable disposition, potentially triggering capital gains tax.

 Do crypto loans count as income?